Learn something new every day

 More Info... by email

-"Hot to trot" is a phrase that is best used among friends and relatives, because insight into someone’s background is often necessary to grasp the intent behind the usage.
-For example, the statement, “She's really hot to trot to get to work” could imply that there’s someone at work whom she is eager to see, or it could mean that she is looking forward to starting a new project.
+"Hot to trot" is a phrase that is best used among friends and relatives because insight into someone’s background is often necessary to grasp the intent behind the usage.
+For example, the statement, “She's really hot to trot this morning” made in reference to a woman on her way to work could imply that there’s someone at work whom she is eager to see, or it could mean that she is looking forward to starting a new project.
 In this case, only someone with personal knowledge about the speaker or the woman in question would understand the exact meaning.
-Caution should be exercised in using this phrase, because some people might easily misinterpret the intent behind it might even construe it to be sexual harassment if it is used in the workplace, for example.
+Caution should be exercised in using this phrase, because some people might easily misinterpret the intent behind it and might even construe it to be sexual harassment, particularly when used in the workplace.

 Popular culture references to this phrase are common.
-A film with this name depicts a talking horse with a gift for picking stocks.
+An American film with this name depicts a talking horse with a gift for picking stocks.
 The idiom has a double meaning in this title because the main character is eager to obtain money as well as to win over a girl.
-The hit song "Too Hot Ta Trot" by The Commodores uses a variation of the phrase with strong sexual connotations.
+In addition, the hit song "Too Hot Ta Trot" by The Commodores uses a variation of the phrase with strong sexual connotations.
+The idiom has also been used ad a name for restaurants, bars, and jewelry designs; it’s even the name of one vintner’s blend of wine.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!